fozer15/Fitness-Management-App/README.md

 - npm start

    (Node Server will get started on Port 3001.
 Client will make requests to the the endpoint http://localhost:3001/).
-   All the endpoints that the client makes requests to are written in the "user.js" file under the "server/routers" folder.
-This is the file where you should look for function implementations and their corresponding SQL queries.
+   All the endpoints that the client makes requests to are defined in the "user.js" file under the "server/routers" folder.
+This is the file where you should look for the implementations of these functions and their corresponding SQL queries.

 ## Database Setup